 On 27th November a small group of architects met in the Freemasons Tavern to set up a fund for the relief of the more unfortunate members of their profession.
 The Architects Benevolent Society was founded with the objects of the Society to provide relief to “persons engaged or formerly engaged in the practice of architecture and the wives, widows, children and other dependents of such being in necessitous circumstances”

 Our first four cases of support were recorded including a widow with four children and a “professional gentleman now in the evening of his life, a paralytic attack having entirely disabled him from exercise of his pencil.”

-We helped form the ‘Architects War Committee’ which issued a special appeal for contributions for the “relief of members of the profession in distress”.
+Shortly after the declaration of the First World War we helped form the ‘Architects War Committee’ which issued a special appeal for contributions for the ‘relief of members of the profession in distress’.

-The depression resulted in considerable unemployment and the Council were involved in formulating a joint committee and unemployment fund for those facing distress as a result.
-It was reported that over forty men were placed in work.
+The depression in the early 1930s resulted in considerable unemployment.
+Architects Benevolent Society were involved in formulating a joint committee and unemployment fund for those facing distress as a result.
+It was reported that we were able to place over forty men in work.

 Her Royal Highness, The Princess Margaret, Countess of Snowdon became the Patron of the Society.

 By 2000 we had widened our eligibility to help landscape architects and architectural technologists.

 His Royal Highness, Prince Richard, Duke of Gloucester was appointed Patron of the Society.